markwolfeman/ist653/assignments/test2.markdown

 - Is experience with other DL in place of Omeka experience acceptable?
 - Is professional development supported and/or expected?

-- The "take home" test is worth 15 points.
-Email me the completed Word document by **Wednesday, August 5th.**
+- Test 2 is worth 15 points.
-- You can work in groups.
-If it's a shared project, a group member must write at least one section, and please designate that person with section.
-You can post questions and discuss on the dicussion board.

-- Email me the word doc when it's complete.
+- Email me the completed Word document by ****